stephanmg/Solitaire/README.md

 </p>

 ## Howto play the game
-Download the game (Solitaire-bundled.jar) from the [here](https://dl.bintray.com/stephanmg/Solitaire/standalone_files/level1/).
+Download the game (Solitaire-bundled.jar) from [here](https://dl.bintray.com/stephanmg/Solitaire/standalone_files/level1/).
 The game should execute after double-click as long as you have a Java runtime environment (JRE 7 or later) installed on your computer.

 ## Features requests (Ordered by increasing priority/popularity by players)